fdw/rofimoji/README.md

 ## Custom character files
 You can define additional character files and load them with `-f` (see [options](#options)).
 In each line, one 'character' can be defined, followed by a single space character (` `).
 After that, you can write whatever description you want.

-If you think your file is useful to others, you can open a PR to include it in future versions of `rofimoji`.
+If you think your file is useful to others, please open a PR to include it in a future version of `rofimoji`.

+## Caveats when running `rofimoji` as a rofi "mode"
+Running as rofi mode has several drawbacks that cannot be changed:
+- Because `rofi` is the main process, `rofimoji` cannot directly type to any window.
+Only copying the character works, so set the `--action` accordingly.
+- You can only select one character at a time.
+- The custom keyboard shortcuts are still there, but mapped to `Alt+Shift+1` (on a Qwerty keyboard) etc.

+The configuration still works as described.
+You can have several modes in a `combi` for different character sets, for example, or set a default action and skin tone.

 ## Installation